 Do not adjust your screen!
 Shockingly bright neon moss crepe made up beautifully as a ruffle dress by Malin who initially planned it to be a skirt lining – but all best laid plans and all that – It turned into this.
 Made over the duration of two evenings as a last minute party dress.
 It’s fabulous.
 Malin had lots of lovely comments.
 And she definitely stood out!

 Jill came to the shop (by appointment) and chose this wonderful paisley print needlecord for the Homer & Howells Cissy Dress and YAY! it has pockets!
-Gotta love a dress with pockets and this style is such a lovely easy to wear dress that suits Jill well.

 Lined in a lovely plummy burgundy Venezia lining which works well with babycord dresses.

-This dress looks a million dollars and so well executed Katie is rightly proud of her make (and we are so proud of her).
 She used a tried and tested pattern ….vogue 8903 and added a cuff.
 She said she “had to hand sew the collar stand down as it was too much of a challenge getting all those layers through my domestic machine.
 Really pleased with this and will wear it to death!”

 The fabric is a super soft and washable suedette with a bit of stretch in it ❤️ ❤️ ❤️

-All praise this super simple (no pattern) shirred cotton gingham sundress made by RhiannonP. ❤️ Why complicate what is perfectly simple?
+All praise this super simple (no pattern) shirred cotton gingham sundress made by RhiannonP. ❤️

 A bodice like this is simply a rectangle about 3 times the bust measurement and shirred (elasticated) in to fit.
 The skirt is approximately twice the hip measurement and gathered in to fit the bodice.